The term “BS5609 labels” can sometimes be referenced as such when describing an extra durable label.

 It is not an imperative requirement for your label to have BS5609 certification unless it is a printed self-adhesive label to be placed on a chemical drum and shipped by sea.

-However, there are a variety of Labels used in wet or humid conditions which are often made with BS5609 compliant materials or BS5609 approved adhesive, some examples of these are boat labels, cheese labels and labels used in Garden Centres.
+However, there are a variety of Labels used in wet or humid conditions which are often made with BS5609 compliant materials or BS5609 approved adhesive, some examples of these are boat labels, labels used in Garden Centres.
 All the information is required to remain firmly attached to the product for identification /batch code purposes.

 Gilly Print have excellent knowledge in supplying labels, materials and printers to suit almost any industry requirement.

 The BS5609 Standard

 BS5609 is a British Standard which relates to self-adhesive chemical labels which are exposed to the elements of sea waters, sun, salt and abrasion.
 It is most often known as a requirement for “Marine Labels”.

 BS5609 approved labels are required to be made from a durable material, adhesive coated and use a high- performance suitable ink which will remain legible in extreme sea and salt water conditions.

 The main 2 sections of the BS5609 standard are;

 There are strict regulations which exist according to the IMDG code for labelling on Dangerous Chemicals transported by sea.